DavidAraujo98/SIO/Project-3/Analysis Report.md

 - **Credential Forgery**

-  Since the privious method was proven unsuccessful, the attacker gives un in trying o login into the service, and will try to **hijack the session** of any already logged in user.
+  Since the previous method was proven unsuccessful, the attacker gives up in trying to login into the service, and will try to **hijack the session** of any already logged in user.

   For this, the attacker begins (in package number **6658**) a series of **_client-side cookie poisoning_** attacks, in an attempt of a match with any user's cookies an thus hijacking said user's session.